There are different types of snakes in Virginia, both venomous and non-venomous.

 Smooth Greensnakes will nest in the same area as other types of snakes in Virginia if they cannot locate a suitable spot to conceal during the winter.

-The species’ declining habitat is one of the main worries for its survival.
-It often relies on the insects it finds in agricultural areas, but these insects are less prevalent because of the widespread use of pesticides.
+One of the species’ main concerns is its declining habitat.
+It often relies on insects found in agricultural areas, but these insects are less prevalent because of the widespread use of pesticides.